akiru-brew/OxyMoron/Readme.md

 ## Barrelling

-During siphonoinh to a barrel the ber lacked mouthfeel.
-As a thrd experiment 50g of lactose sugar was added.
+During siphoning to a barrel the beer lacked mouthfeel.
+As a third experiment 50g of lactose sugar was added.

 ## Lessons learnt

 * Making a thin beer taste like beer is hard.
 * Waiting to test the gluten enzyme on a guinea pig...

+##